A popular perk of business travel is earning frequent flyer miles and other promotional benefits.

 Since you don’t have to spend any of your own money to earn the frequent flyer miles, they are considered a gift, not a reward.
 All prizes or gifts worth more than $600 are taxed.

-To recap, you can use the frequent flyer miles from your business trips with no tax.
+To recap, while it’s great to take advantage of the benefits that come with business travel, it’s important to keep in mind the rules surrounding taxes on frequent flyer miles and other rewards.
+You can use the frequent flyer miles from your business trips with no tax.
 But there are limits: steer away from converting those benefits to cash or receiving gifts of miles.

 To check out our other articles on business topics, click here.